 - 1 1/2 cups fresh cranberries

-- about 1 dozen small cloves garlic peeled and smashed with root ends trimmed
+- 12 small to medium sized garlic cloves, peeled and smashed with root ends trimmed

 - 1/4 cup balsamic vinegar